Georgy Zhukov: World War II

+Before the War

 Pre-war military exercises

 In the autumn of 1940, Zhukov started preparing plans for the military exercise concerning the defence of the Western border of the Soviet Union.
 It had been pushed further to the west after the Soviet Union annexed eastern Poland and the Baltic republics.
-In his memoirs, Zhukov reports that in this exercise, he commanded the Western or Blue forces—the supposed invasion troops—and his opponent was Colonel General Dmitry Pavlov, the commander of the Eastern or Red forces –the supposed Soviet troops.
+In his memoirs, Zhukov reports that in this exercise, he commanded the Western or Blue forces—the supposed invasion troops—and his opponent was Colonel General Dmitry Pavlov, the commander of the Eastern or Red forces—the supposed Soviet troops.
 He noted that Blue had 60 divisions, while Red had 50 divisions.
 Zhukov describes the exercise as being similar to events that later took place during the German invasion.